plantheric/jekyll-plugins/README.md

 # Jekyll Plugins

-## bitbucket_repositories
+## project_repositories

-A Tag plugin to generate a list of bitbucket repositories
+A Tag plugin to generate a list of project repositories.

+The plugin will list public repositories in github and bitbucket and duplicate repository names will be remove

 #### Usage
-	{% bitbucket_repositories user_name %}
+	{% project_repositories user_name %}

-By default the plugin will only list public repositories.
-If you want to include private repositories you must create a config file `_bitbucket.yml` at the root of your Jekyll site which should contain your bitbucket username and password.

-	user: user_name
-	password: user_password
+where the user_name is the user name for github and/or bitbucket

-If you want to include addition projects they can be specified in the file `_data\bitbucket.yml` with the following syntax
+If you want to include addition projects they can be specified in the file `_data\project_repositories.yml` with the following syntax

 	- name:
 	  link:
 	  language:
 	  description:

+You can also specify the order the projects are sort in for display.
+In the `_config.yml` file add

+	project_repositories:
+	  sort_order: ['Project 1', 'My project']

 ## filters